< tap to go back to guide menu

 Responding to Insecure Methods

 Regardless of the actions of others, including clients, guardians, or other service providers who may be in violation of these standards, Accend Services personnel shall not violate policies and procedures for electronic data transmission.
-Use the followingmethods to comply:
+Use the following methods to comply:

 Procedures for Release of Information